tidyverse/forcats/README.md

 library(tidyverse)
 ```

-Let's try answering the question "what are the most common homeworld of starwars characters?"
-Let's start off by making a barplot
+Let's try answering the question "what are the most common homeworlds of starwars characters?"
+Let's start off by making a barplot:

 ``` r
 ggplot(starwars, aes(x = hair_color)) +